sandialabs/pecos/documentation/qc_tests.rst

     >>> pm.check_range([None, 1], 'A')

-checks for values greater than 1 in the columns associated with the key 'A'
+checks for values greater than 1 in the columns associated with the key 'A'.

 Delta test
 --------------------